DrSiemer/CodeMerger/llm.md

 - **Log Exceptions & Decisions:** Note *why* a solution is unusual (e.g., "Workaround for library bug X," "Chose Y library for performance reasons").
 - **Log Corrections:** If I correct your behavior, add a note so you don't repeat the mistake.
 - **Consolidate Comments:** You may move verbose comments from the source code into this log to improve code readability.
+- **Merge Updates:** When updating an existing note, merge new information with the old.
+Do not remove valid existing details.
+- **Be Concise:** Focus on the technical implementation and its direct technical reason.

 **DO NOT:**

 - **Do not write summaries** of the project, architecture, or individual file functions.
 - **Do not explain basic concepts** or write long paragraphs.
+- **Do not explain user-facing benefits.** Stick to the "how" and "why" of the code itself.

 ---